 Usage Perks:

-• Free checked bag on Delta flights for member and up to nine individuals on the same reservation
+• Free first checked bag on Delta flights for member and up to nine individuals on the same reservation

 • Priority boarding on Delta flights